One-electron operators

 -0.5

-If no other arguments are given, the program assumes the operator to be a diagonal operator and expects the operator name to be the component label, for instance:
+If no other argument is given, the program assumes the operator to be diagonal and expects the operator name to be the component label, for instance:

 .OPERATOR